okowu/qlik-cloud-audition/README.md

 ## Technical Stack

 - Framework: Spring Boot
+  - Base Framework to support development using MVC style architecture
+  - Communication with database handle by Spring Data JPA
 - Database: Postgres
 - Database Migration Tool: Liquibase
+  - A pre-liquibase script (run before the changelog scripts execution) is defined to create the default schema for the application
+  - The database related scripts can be found under `src/main/resources/db/changelog`
 - Doc: OpenAPI
+  - Configured to generate REST API documentation based on javadoc annotation

 ## Architecture Overview

-The architecture revolves around the MVC style with:
-- A `MessageController` which will handles message related requests
+- A `MessageController` which will handles message related requests that communicate with the domain via
+- A `MessageService` interface to execute core logic on the data received and communicate with the
+- `MessageRepository` that handle I/O with the database

 ## How to run the code in local